 - The play of The Odd Couple is written in three acts, mainly to facilitate a massive set change when Felix joins Oscar's household and cleans the place up.

-- Puccini's opera Madama Butterfly was originally supposed to be in two acts, with a long stage silence (similar to the Belasco play it was based on) in the middle of the second act.
+- Puccini's opera Madama Butterfly was originally supposed to be in two acts, with a long stage silence in the middle of the second act.
+(The Belasco play it was based on was in only one act, but was considerably shorter, starting at the point where the opera's second act begins.)
 After the premiere, many changes were made, including the division of the second act into two parts, with the curtain is lowered in between; the second part is sometimes billed as the third act.

 - Porgy and Bess is in three acts, though some productions have reduced it to two.
 The source play Porgy was in four acts, the middle two of which were simply put together.